thoughtfulbloke/letter2ed/README.md

 it does establish that there is an established methodology, not mentiond in Gibson’s article, underpinnning claims of New Zealand negative excess, and that method has been used for centuries, world-wide, across multiple disciplines.
-And we can check if New Zealand medical professionals are aware of this by asking them- *“the key point being any comparisons both within country (over time) or between countries should be age standardised to provide the most accurate picture possible
+We can check if New Zealand medical professionals are aware of this by asking them- *“the key point being any comparisons both within country (over time) or between countries should be age standardised to provide the most accurate picture possible